-The U.S. Office of Personnel Management (OPM) has issued a Final regulation amending the Federal Employees Health Benefits (FEHB) regulations at 5 CFR Chapter 89 and also the Federal Employees Health Benefits Acquisition Regulation (FEHBAR) at 48 CFR Chapter 16.
+The U.S. Office of Personnel Management (OPM) has issued a Final regulation amending the Federal Employees Health Benefits (FEHB) regulations at 5 CFR Chapter 89 as well as the Federal Employees Health Benefits Acquisition Regulation (FEHBAR) at 48 CFR Chapter 16.